PlanktoScope/device-pkgs/reference.md

 The following changes to a package will usually only require incrementing the minor component of the package's semantic version:

-- Adding a new optional feature, without adding it to the default list of enabled features
+- Adding a new optional feature
 - Removing a requirement from any optional feature
 - Making a backwards-compatible change to any external technical or user interfaces provided or required by that package.
 Backwards-compatible changes in an interface include:
   - Removing a requirement from the interface